whiteout-io/mail/README.md

 * [Content Security Policy (CSP)](http://www.html5rocks.com/en/tutorials/security/content-security-policy/) is enforced to prevent against injection attacks.

-* The code is still under heavy development and is not yet recommended for production use.
-That being said, we have done multiple code audits and penetration tests (which will be published regularly once all reported vulnerabilities are fixed).

 ### Reporting bugs and feature requests

 * We will launch a bug bounty program later on for independant security researchers.
 If you find any security vulnerabilities, don't hesitate to contact us [security@whiteout.io](mailto:security@whiteout.io).